Matiu / Somes Island: World War I internment camp

 During World War I the island continued to be used for quarantining animals but was also used for an internment camp which imprisoned about 300 "enemy aliens".
 Prisoners during this time included many German prisoners of war and suspected Danish imposter Hjelmar von Danneville.
-Other "enemy aliens" included German residents of New Zealand who were considered dangerous or who were reservists in the German or Austrian armies, sailors who had been at sea when war broke out, Germans from Samoa and musicians in a German band.
-In April 1916 there were 246 prisoners on the island, of whom 94 were military and 152 were civilians, and by May 1918 there were 314 internees.
-In March 1915 two prisoners escaped from the island by swimming to Petone, and in July 1918 four men escaped on a raft made of wood with oil drums for buoyancy, landing at Ngauranga.
+Other "enemy aliens" included German residents of New Zealand who were considered dangerous or who were reservists in the German or Austrian armies, sailors who had been at sea when war broke out, and Germans from Samoa.
+A 12-man Bavarian Band who had been touring New Zealand in 1914 were interned on the island for five years; there they entertained other internees.

+In March 1915 two prisoners escaped from the island by swimming to Petone, where they turned themselves in at a police station, seeking to alert the authorities to allegedly poor treatment of internees.
+In July 1918 four men escaped on a raft made of wood with oil drums for buoyancy, landing at Ngauranga; one of the men died of exposure on the beach and the others were recaptured after seeking help.

 An inquiry was held towards the end of the war into numerous accusations of mistreatment of alien internees on the island.
+Although in general the inquiry report found an absence of evidence to support charges of ill-treatment, it did make some recommendations to improve conditions for internees, and noted the use of "disrespectful language" by the camp overseer.

-After the war ended the island reverted to use as a quarantine station.
+After the war ended, the internees were transferred to Featherston military camp and from there 260 of them were deported back to Germany.
+In 1919 the Bavarian Band returned to Europe on the steamship Willochra.
+The island reverted to use as a human quarantine station.